xaden1/stellarmind/README.md

 ---

 ## 📖 What is StellarMind?
+StellarMind transforms complex Stellar transaction data into clear, actionable financial insights using AI — all without any backend infrastructure.

 StellarMind is a **100% frontend dApp** — no backend server, no database.
 It connects directly to your Stellar testnet wallet via the Freighter browser extension, fetches your complete transaction history from the Stellar Horizon API, and uses Claude AI entirely in the browser to generate: